 Seven Signs of a bad business partner

-Are you at the end of your rope with your business partner?
+Are you considering going into business with someone and are wondering if they’ll make a bad business partner?
+Or are you at the end of your rope with your current business partner?
 How can you tell if the problem is fixable, or if you should just call it quits?
 It can be hard to recognize – and admit – that you have a bad business partner, but if you’re asking yourself these questions, it’s time to evaluate your situation.